Note: This article was originally published in October 2016. It was expanded and updated with new information in July 2020.

-Healthcare professionals are experiencing a paradox similar to that of other industries in the age of data and technology; they are constantly overwhelmed with new information, but struggle to find the information they need in the moment they need it.
+Healthcare professionals are experiencing a paradox similar to that of other industries in the age of data and technology: they are constantly overwhelmed with new information, but struggle to find the information they need in the moment they need it.

-2. There is no room for error in the medical field.
+There is no room for error in the medical field.

 This is not necessarily the case in healthcare.
-It’s possible that a mistake may not have serious consequences, but it is also possible that a mistake may result in a tragedy or multi-million dollar lawsuit.
+It’s possible that a mistake may not have serious consequences, but it is also possible that a mistake may result in a tragedy or multi-million-dollar lawsuit.
 Most health care professionals would rather not take the risk.

-3. Collaborate with other medical professionals while protecting doctor/patient confidentiality.
+It powers collaboration between medical professionals while protecting doctor/patient confidentiality.

 With all these benefits, some medical professionals still have concerns about electronic record keeping, and for good reason.
 The digital transition presents new threats to patients’ privacy, the doctor/patient relationship, and doctor/patient confidentiality.